malcobrown-dotcom/Malcolm-Brown-CV/README.md

 * Delivered more than **USD 30M in technology efficiencies within eight months** through an eight-pillar Technology APEX programme, with each initiative assigned a baseline, future state, owner and tracked outcome.
 * Led PMO and governance across a **USD 60M+ Financial Markets project portfolio and a USD 100M+ BAU portfolio**, creating the financial, workforce, delivery and executive controls required to manage both change and run activity.
 * Built a specialist PMO team of **five** and introduced the governance, dashboards and controls required to manage **44 projects**, cost, workforce, delivery, risks and dependencies.
-* Designed and drove the amalgamation of regional technology teams under a single FICC umbrella and contributed to a formal Business Management scope defining the regional COO remit.
 * Supported enterprise change including agile enablement, North Star strategy design, values deployment, regulatory programmes, infrastructure resilience and operating-model transformation.

 ### Workforce, Organisation \& Capability